 October 26, 2015, presentation to the Transportation and Trinity River Project Committee.
 Interim Report on Trinity Parkway Design Charrette

 March 21, 2016, the Technical Advisory Committee for the Trinity Parkway briefed the City of Dallas Transportation and Trinity River Project Committee with information on the recent initiatives from the Trinity Parkway Design Charrette.
-Technical preparations moving forward are available in the links below:
+At the time, the technical preparations moving forward are noted in the links below:

 Trinity Parkway Technical Team Proposal (Conceptual Development).pdf

 Trinity Parkway Dream Team Report.pdf